pascalconfluent/agent_proxy/agent-proxy/README.md

 ## Communication Models

-The Proxy service implements two distinct communication patterns for interacting with tools and resources, both leveraging Kafka as the underlying message transport system.
+The **Agent Proxy** service implements two distinct communication patterns for interacting with tools and resources, both leveraging Kafka as the underlying message transport system.

 ### Tool Communication Model